cadelaa/portfolio-astro/README.md

 - Updated Resume link
 - Removed stats for now
 - Updated how the site uses Material Icons, universal styling in typography.css with options to override in components
-- Icons not fill on hover, unless overrided
+- Icons fill on hover, unless overrided
 - Added fullViewport prop to PageLayout & BaseLayout

 ## About changes/additions